pounders82/pounders82.github.io/index.md

 													<!--project popup description-->
 													<p>
-														This project was created using Microsoft ASP.NET framework.
-This was a group project for an intro to software engineering class.
-We were to have something similar to the real life KSU Bookstore.
-The teacher acted as the customer and we went through the waterfall development method.
+														This project was created using Microsoft ASP.NET framework, and like it sounds this was a site designed to operate similar to the real life KSU bookstore.
+This was a group project I worked on for an intro to software engineering class.
+In this instance, our professor served as the client and we went through the waterfall development method.
 We performed requirements analysis, design, implementation and testing of a site where users could search and purchase books for KSU classes.
 													</p>

 												</div>